-Excluding the Pension Reserve, the Academy has restricted reserves of £825,504 (note 17).
+Excluding the Pension Reserve, the Academy has restricted reserves of £825,823 (note 17).
 This is principally unspent GAG on which there is no carry forward cap due to a changed funding agreement during 2017-18.
-If the pension deficit of £1,905,000 is included, the Academy has no available restricted funds, however, given that it is a long- term liability, it does not affect the availability of working capital on an operational basis.
-On that basis, it would be reasonable to suggest that not all these reserves need to be retained, particularly as the Academy's pension deficit increased by 140% compared with the position at 31 August 2018.
+If the pension deficit of £1,966,000 is included, the Academy has no available restricted funds, however, given that it is a long- term liability, it does not affect the availability of working capital on an operational basis.
+On that basis, it would be reasonable to suggest that not all these reserves need to be retained.

-The Academy's current level of Unrestricted Funds (total funds less the amount held in fixed assets and restricted funds) is £1,376,152 (note 17).
+The Academy's current level of Unrestricted Funds (total funds less the amount held in fixed assets and restricted funds) is £1,342,993 (note 17).
 An appropriate and comfortable level of free reserves to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance would be one to two months' operating costs (as suggested by the National Governance Association 2018).
-This would leave the Trust with less than £0.5m of free reserves.
+This would leave the Academy with less than £0.5m of free reserves.
 Given the age of many of the Academy's buildings and known site-related issues, it is considered prudent to designate these funds for premises maintenance and improvement, which therefore links with available capital reserves.